new333333/test2/ssf/docs/readme/en/readme.txt

-﻿Novell Vibe 3 On-Premise Software
+﻿Kablink Vibe OnPrem 3.1

 1.0  Getting Started

-     Complete system requirements and detailed software installation instructions are provided for the Kablink Vibe administrator in the "Vibe 3 On-Premise Software Installation Guide."
-Vibe site setup as well as ongoing site administration and maintenance instructions are available in the "Vibe 3 On-Premise Software Administration Guide."
+     Complete system requirements and detailed software installation instructions are provided for the Kablink Vibe administrator in the "Vibe OnPrem 3.1 Installation Guide."
+Vibe site setup as well as ongoing site administration and maintenance instructions are available in the "Vibe OnPrem 3.1 Administration Guide."

-     After your Vibe site is set up, Vibe users can obtain instructions in the "Vibe 3 On-Premise Software User Guide" and the "Vibe 3 On-Premise Software Advanced User Guide".
+     After your Vibe site is set up, Vibe users can obtain instructions in the "Vibe OnPrem 3.1 User Guide" and the "Vibe OnPrem 3.1 Advanced User Guide".

      You can display the Vibe online help when you log in to your Vibe site.